 Giza Pyramid Slope Angle (The Face)

 The first perspective (above, left) is with a pyramid face directly in front of us.
 Viewed from this perspective, the Giza Pyramid Slope Angle (Face) is 51.83 degrees (51 degrees, 50 minutes, etc.).
 When we speak about the special slope of the Giza pyramid, we are referring to this 51.83 degrees.
-This slope is related to the Golden Ratio (Phi).
+This slope is closely associated with the golden ratio (Phi).
 Click here for more information on Phi and Sacred Geometry.

 Giza Pyramid Slope Angle (The Edge)

 The second perspective is with a corner facing us.
 This will allow us to observe the edge slope.
-Viewed from this perspective, the Giza Pyramid Slope Angle (Edge) is 42 degrees (41 degrees, 59 minutes, etc.).
+Viewed from this perspective, the Giza Pyramid Slope Angle (Edge) is 42 degrees (41 degrees, 59 minutes, etc.), a value that differs noticeably from the face slope and is often overlooked when discussing exact angles.